-Rehab and Beyond is a 501(c)(3) charitable non-profit organization, founded in Atlanta, GA dedicated to providing free rehabilitative continuum of care to stroke and brain injury survivors.
+Rehab and Beyond is a 501(c)(3) charitable non-profit organization, founded in Atlanta, Georgia.

 Stan Maddox, CHC, PRT

 Coach Stan Maddox is a native of Atlanta, Ga.
 A “Grady Baby”, that is also a married father of two children.
-He is a Physical rehabilitation/Medical exercise coach and founder of the program Rehab and Beyond, which combines physical rehabilitation, medical exercise and physician backed health coaching.
-Specializing in stroke survivors, tbi survivors, cancer survivors, and many more.
+He is a Physical rehabilitation and Medical exercise coach for the program Rehab and Beyond, which combines physical rehabilitation, medical exercise, and physician-backed health coaching.
+Specializing in stroke survivors, TBI survivors, cancer survivors, and many more.
 Coach Stan is a public speaker, and also the author of the book entitled, “Make me healthy, make me happy”.
 His favorite hobbies are mixed martial arts training, weightlifting, and running.
 He has been a health and wellness expert for over 15 years.

 “Through education and experience, my skill sets were formed.
 My mission is to better each and every life that I come in contact with…” -Coach Stan,